pji/imgblender/README.rst

 How do I run the code?
 **********************
 You can clone the repository to your local system and play with it.
-It's still early in development, so it's really only useful as a module you import into other python code.
+It's intended to be used as a module by other python applications.
+You can find examples of how to use it in the examples directory.

 ***************